qfpl/blog/content/posts/multiple-ghcs.md

 ### NixOS

-On our work stations, my team and I run [NixOS](https://nixos.org/), a Linux distribution managed using the functional programming langauge Nix.
+On our work stations, my team and I run [NixOS](https://nixos.org/), a Linux distribution managed using the functional programming language Nix.
 In my `configuration.nix` file, I have two pinned snapshots of nixpkgs - one for providing rather old GHC versions, and one for providing bleeding-edge GHC versions.